I Can’t

 Students followed teacher.
 I followed students.
 Halfway down the hall, Donna got a shovel from the custodian’s room.
 Then she marched the students to the farthest corner of the playground.

-Back in the classroom Donna held a wake.
-They celebrated the passing of “I Can’t” with cookies, popcorn and fruit juice.
+Back in the classroom, Donna held a wake.
+They celebrated the passing of “I Can’t” with cookies, popcorn, and fruit juice.
 Donna cut a large tombstone from butcher paper.
 She wrote “I Can’t” at the top, RIP in the middle, the date at the bottom, and posted it on the wall.
-On rare occasions when a student forgot and said, “I Can’t”, Donna simply pointed to the RIP sign.
-The student remembered “I Can’t” was dead — and rephrased the statement.
+Later, on the rare occasions when a student forgot and said, “I can’t”, Donna simply pointed to the RIP sign.
+The student remembered that “I Can’t” was dead and rephrased the statement.

 Originally published as HeroicStories #266 on Dec 31, 2001